 Credit: Jen Rozenbaum

 Combine ocean views with local wineries, amazing food, and a reasonable drive from New York City and you have the picture-perfect couple’s trip in Greenport, on Long Island’s North Fork.
 Book your room at the Harborfront Inn at Greenport for views of Peconic Bay, Greenport Harbor, and Shelter Island.
 You’ll also receive access to a nice outdoor pool and complimentary breakfast and their sister property, Sound View Greenport.
 A morning coffee on a private balcony overlooking the water?
 Yes, please!
-Take amazing couples photos at the nearby Lavender by the Bay (pictured), one of the country’s largest lavender farms.
+From May, you can take amazing couples photos at the nearby Lavender by the Bay (pictured), one of the country’s largest lavender farms.
 June and July are the best months to visit to find the largest varieties in bloom but May will still be lovely.
 Pick your own lavender or shop for soaps, lotions, and other items from the charming gift store.
 The North Fork of Long Island features dozens of respected wineries, so choose at least one to visit, like the popular Sannino Vineyard.
 Try Cabernet Francs, Merlots, Cabernet Sauvignons, White Merlots, and Chardonnays in the tasting room, a renovated 1900’s-era barn.
 After you wine, it’s time to dine!
 Take your sweetheart to Barba Bianca, a waterside Italian restaurant run by a renowned chef, Frank DeCarlo, featuring a menu that focuses on the farm and sea.